Sorontar

 American drones need more power.

-The RU/UA war highlights the problem:
+The RU/UA war highlights this problem:

 Off the battlefield, small commercial drones, like Zipline's Platform 2 VTOL drone, have tiny service ranges of ~10 miles!